pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/ci-cd-integration-assistant.md

 ![Add Workflow](/images/docs/reference/console/add-workflow.png)

+{{% notes "info" %}}
-> Be sure to commit the new workflow file to a separate branch and not directly to your primary branch.
+Be sure to commit the new workflow file to a separate branch and not directly to your primary branch.
 This will create a new pull request for you.
+{{% /notes %}}

 The workflow configuration provided by the wizard is configured to run a `pulumi preview` for pull request builds.
 Pull request builds help you catch problems _before_ the changes are merged -- a very important consideration for infrastructure